MattesGroeger/MGCommand/Readme.md

 Asynchronous command
 ---

-Sometimes your command may need some more execution time.
+Sometimes your command execution may not finish synchronously.
 In that case you may want to use the `MGAsyncCommand`.
 This command will not finish until a callback method has been called.
-This callback method will be set by the parent `CommandGroup` before execution (see next paragraph).
-The following command example finishes after a given delay:
+This callback method will be set by the parent `CommandGroup` before execution ([see next paragraph](https://github.com/MattesGroeger/MGCommand/edit/master/Readme.md#executing-several-commands-at-once)).
+The following command finishes after a given delay ([taken from the example project](https://github.com/MattesGroeger/MGCommand/tree/master/MGCommandExample/Classes)):

 ```objective-c
 @interface DelayCommand : NSObject <MGAsyncCommand>